ploopyco/classic-trackball-lefty/README.md

 Did I mention that this is for left-handed people?
 Because HELL YEAH, it is.

+## Schematics

+Note that the schematics are the same as the right-handed version of this mouse, so the revision number will say RX.XXX, not LX.XXX.
+This is intentional: the mice are schematically identical, and only the layout of the PCBs is different.

 ## Under what license is this released?

 The firmware is released under GPLv3.
 The hardware is released under OHL CERN v1.2.
 Check the respective directories for full license text.